Crash (Decyfer Down album)

 Crash is the second album by Christian hard rock band Decyfer Down and the first album to feature current lead vocalist TJ Harris.
+The complete EP was released on May 5, 2009.

 Background

 On July 7, 2008, Decyfer Down uploaded their first single and title track to their MySpace player.
 On September 30, 2008, a three track EP titled, "Crash - Digital EP" was released onto iTunes, Amazon, and other digital retailers.
 The EP contained the songs, "Crash", "Best I Can", and "Now I'm Alive".
-It was also announced that the band's lead vocalist, Caleb Oliver, had left due to personal reasons.
+It was also announced that the band's lead vocalist, Caleb Oliver, had left for personal reasons.

 In late October 2008, TJ Harris joined the band as the new lead vocalist.
 The second single "Fading" was released to radio on January 28, 2009.
 On February 17, 2009, Decyfer Down released an updated EP titled, "Crash - EP".
 The EP contained the songs, "Crash", "Fading", and "Moving On".
 The album leaked in full a month before its release date on April 1, 2009.
 Although not included on the album as a whole, "Now I'm Alive" is downloadable on iTunes as a bonus track on the record.

 The song "Crash" was featured in promotional videos to hype the Matt Hardy vs. Jeff Hardy match taking place on WWE's WrestleMania XXV pay-per-view, which aired on various WWE programming in the preceding weeks as well as at the event itself.
 "Forever With You" was featured on a promo for One Life to Live.

 The third single, after "Crash" and "Fading", was announced to be "Desperate", which recently peaked at #1 on the Christian Rock chart, making it their seventh consecutive number-one single.
 The album has been nominated at the 52nd Grammy Awards for Best Rock Gospel Album.